 Research

-My research engages with topics such as the learnability of morpho-phonological patterns (e.g., mutation), case (ergativity and case syncretism), suppletion and allomorphy (*ABA generalizations).
+My research engages with topics such as the learnability of morpho-phonological patterns (e.g., mutation, subtractive morphology), case (ergativity and case syncretism), suppletion and allomorphy (*ABA generalizations).
 I have primarily explored these issues through the lens of Tibetan, on which I have conducted fieldwork since 2020.

 Along with Cathryn Donohue and M. Y. Priscilla Lam (Leiden University), I was involved in the documentation of two endangered languages: the Tibeto-Burman language Nubri and the Yue Chinese language Shuilowa (Tanka).
-At NYU, my fieldwork has focused on working with Tibetan speakers based in Queens, New York.
+At NYU, I have worked with Tibetan speakers based in Queens, New York.

 Tap Mun Island, Hong Kong, Summer 2019